roles-ansible/ansible_role_gitea/README.md

 I'm happy to fix any issue that's been opened, or even better, review your pull requests :)

 ## Testing
 There is a test that is using [molecule](https://molecule.readthedocs.io/en/stable-1.22/usage.html).
-And som linting tests with github actions.
+And some linting tests with github actions.
 *For locale molecule testing docker is required.*